A gem from St. Ephrem the Syrian, whose feast is today, June 9th.

 Do we have enough wisdom to make our way in life?
-According to St. Ephrem, we have more than enough.
+St. Ephrem says we have more than enough.
 Christ, the Wisdom and Power of God, has come.

-This is not just a problem affecting only our spiritual life; we see it in our world today with all its needs and challenges.
-One temptation is to throw up our hands and say we can do nothing; another is to think we can solve our problems with one sweeping action.
+This is not just a problem for us as individuals; we see it in our world today with all of its needs and challenges.
+One temptation is to throw in the towel and say we can do nothing; another is to think we can solve our problems with one sweeping action.